optofab/optofab.github.io/project-requirements.md

 - [Requirement] ANFF staffs can import order data from online request
   - [User Story] Deon wants to import order data from online request automatically, so that he can minimise the risk of human errors.
   - [Importance] :red_circle:
-  - [Notes] Automatically generate metadata of files and load info into database
+  - [Notes] Automatically parse the website information and load them into the database

 <hr class="hr-dotted">